 Students take part in vocational courses which cover a variety of subjects from first aid training, to horticulture, farming and outdoor activities.

-This year there is a big focus on being healthy.
+This year there is a big focus on being healthy, both physically and mentally.
 In Key Stage 4, this is taught in subjects across the curriculum.
 Students learn about diet and good and bad foods in their vocational options and PSHE lessons.
 They are taught skills and strategies to keep fit, learn about the importance of good mental health and happiness and the positive consequences of having good aspirations and live fulfilling lives.

 KS5 students transition to Bracken Hill College.
 Students bridge the gap to young adults and the modern college facility is separated from the main school building.
 Students have greater freedom at the college with facilities including a common room and their own kitchen.

 The post 16 curriculum has a bias towards functional life skills and subjects which will encourage them to develop independence.

 English, Maths and Computing are studied and accredited through the Functional Skills Awards.
 Students also cover such skills as interviews, CV writing and personal budgets both through lessons and skills workshops provided by outside agencies.
 Independent travel is practiced every week and assessed under the TITIAN system.
 Students also undertake work experience each year and regularly attend courses at local colleges and employment providers.

 As part of the college we also run the college café.
 This provides opportunities for students to apply their learning in a real life situation, engage meaningfully with others and learning valuable lessons in the areas of customer service, money handling and practical skills in the kitchen.